Sebastian Faust: Sorcerous superhero

-Superboy and the Ravers (1996–1998)

-After the dissolution of the Outsiders team, Faust was a frequent guest at an intergalactic rave known as the "Event Horizon".
-When Raver hero Half-Life required new reanimated body parts, Faust agreed to help.
-While performing an incantation, Klarion the Witch Boy sabotages his incantation and causes his ectoplasm to gain sentience.
-When knocked out, Hero Cruz used the H-Dial to acquire Faust's powers and banishes the entity that taken over his ectoplasm.

-Day of Judgement (1999)
+Day of Judgement and the Black Baptism

 During the 1999 DC Comics crossover event, Day of Judgment, Faust joins with other magical characters of the DC Universe to form the Sentinels of Magic.
 The denizens of Hell have invaded Earth, led by Asmodel, an angel with the powers of the Spectre.
 Faust teams up with a varied group of superheroes, including Atom, Superman, Firestorm and Enchantress.
 They travel to Hell itself and eventually, to the City of Dis, Hell's center of power, to relight its fires.
 During the trip, the heroes are temporarily trapped under the frozen River Styx.
 Faust manages to rescue Enchantress first; since he has no soul, he is not tormented by the river's waters.
 Inside the city, the heroes discover the demon Nebiros, who has stayed behind to guard the frozen fires.
 In battle, Faust releases Blue Devil, whose bones he had apparently bought from a mysterious marketplace.
 Nebiros is slain due to Firestorm changing the water in his body to cement.
 Faust regains his soul.
 When the combined forces of the superheroes are not enough to relight the fires.
 Faust realizes what must be done and murders Enchantress, losing his soul, restarting the fires, and saving the Earth all at once.

 In the aftermath of this event, Faust, having developed romantic feelings for Enchantress, would work to find ways of reviving Enchantress.

-JLA: The Black Baptism (2001)

 Faust next appears during the Black Baptism event.
 Over the course of the story, he works both with and against the Justice League, before ultimately tapping their souls to stop the mighty sorcerer Hermes Trismegistus.
 Faust comes to realize his newfound friend, Blue Devil, is only staying with him because of the magical nature of his revival.
 Not willing to risk Blue Devil's safety, he eliminates the magical connection by plunging the last of Blue Devil's bones into his back.
 Following the battles, Faust fakes the death of both himself and his father.
 Blue Devil soon dies in battle against Hermes but is revived.